Women's sports leagues band together with SheIS initiative - WDEF

 AP Photo/Doug Feinberg

-NEW YORK (AP) — Women’s sports leagues are banding together for the first time with a new initiative – SheIS.
+NEW YORK (AP) — Women’s sports leagues are banding together with a new initiative, SheIS.

 Eight leagues, including the WNBA, U.S. Tennis Association, Women’s Pro Fastpitch League and Canadian Women’s Hockey, will try to help each other increase resources, viewership and attendance.

-All the league commissioners signed a pledge and filmed a public service announcement promoting the movement.
-Those will start rolling out Tuesday.
+All the league commissioners signed a pledge and filmed a public service announcement promoting the effort.
+Those ads will start rolling out Tuesday.

-The initiative was the brainchild of Brenda Andress, who is the commissioner of the Canadian Women’s Hockey League.
-She first came up with the idea last November.
+The initiative was the brainchild of Brenda Andress, commissioner of the Canadian Women’s Hockey League, who came up with the idea last November.

 “This collective sports voice has never been heard.
 I wanted to create some type of program or challenge to bring women together that was born out of positivity,” Andress said.
 “So I thought of SheIS.
 When I thought of myself, she is a grandmother with young kids.
 She is a commissioner.
 She is a hockey player.
 She is anything she wants to be.
 That’s where SheIS came from.”